About my affiliate links

 I then create and produce a video for healthHackers® viewers showing how I used the product, what I liked, what I did not like, and I often feature an interview with a representative from the brand so that I can put questions to them about the product, anything I don’t understand, and things that I think would be most useful for you, as interested viewers, to hear.

 Other times, there’s no discount for you but there is a small amount paid to me per sale at no extra cost to you.
-I see this as similar to a ‘referral income.’
-A bit like a compensatory gesture for my work, which has ultimately provided a service to you in (hopefully!) helping you make the right decision over whether or not a product is worth buying.

 I’d also recommend that you conduct your own due diligence before making any purchase and not rely solely on my reviews.
 You never know, you might end up loving something that I didn’t, and vice versa.

 If I’m impressed with a product enough to want to keep it - I purchase it, which could be at a discounted rate (so far, a discounted purchase has only happened once).
+Or occasionally, a company says it doesn’t want the product back after I’ve used it.

 Some links on this website, including adverts, carry a unique Amazon affiliate code.
 As an Amazon Associate I earn from qualifying purchases at no extra cost to you.